talirezun/MV-MCP-server/docs/CLIENT_INTEGRATION.md

 # MountVacation MCP Client Integration Guide

 This guide shows you how to integrate the MountVacation MCP Server with various AI clients.
+The server provides comprehensive mountain vacation accommodation search with property links, image galleries, and detailed facility information.

 ## 🏠 Option 1: Local Python Server (Recommended)